Table of Contents

 Have you ever noticed a song or rhyme is easier to memorize than straightforward information or facts?
 I bet you do.

-Just like that, crafting rhymes or songs to remember a list of items can make the information more memorable for you.
+Crafting rhymes or songs to remember a list of items can make the information more memorable for you.

 Visualization

-So, try to create an image or concept map regarding the material you are studying in your own way.
+Therefore, try to create an image or concept map regarding the material you are studying in your own way.
 This will help you to make information more permanent in your memories.

-Method of Loci or Memory Places
+Method of Loci

 When you need to recall the information, you mentally navigate the memory places.
 This ancient method is very effective for retaining ordered and structured data.

-Imagine your milk is spilling from the fridge and eggs are overflowing from the fridge to the counter.
+Imagine your milk is spilling from the fridge, and eggs are overflowing from the fridge to the counter.

 Finally, visualize your dining room table as covered in rolling oranges.

 Thus, when you’re at the store, mentally walk through your home to recall the items on your list.
+Memory tricks like these are a great way to increase the capacity of your working memory as well as your access to permanent memory.

-2. Retrieval Practice
+Retrieval Practice

 Retrieval practice is a process of recalling facts, definitions, concepts, or events from your unconscious mind or memory.

-3. Spread Your Study Sessions
+Spread Your Study Sessions

-4. Teach others
+Teach others

-Look, when you explain a complex topic to a friend, family, group member or even an imaginary audience, you are recalling the concepts and breaking them down to make them more understandable.
+When you explain a complex topic to a friend, family, group member or even an imaginary audience, you are recalling the concepts and breaking them down to make them more understandable.

-What it does is this whole process helps you to internalize and remember the information and concept better rather than regular reviewing.
+This helps you to internalize and remember the information and concept better rather than regular reviewing.

-For instance, let’s suppose you are learning about photosynthesis.
+Let’s assume you are learning about photosynthesis.

-5. Quiz Yourself
+Quiz Yourself

 Instead of passively reviewing your notes or studies, actively quiz yourself on the topic.
 This activity forces your brain to recall information and strengthens your memory.

-Now, attempt to recall the translation before flipping the card.
+Thereafter, attempt to recall the translation before flipping the card.

-6. Quick writing
+Quick writing

-7. Cross Check Answers
+Cross Check Answers

 Regularly review previously learned material.
 Here, you can apply the “spaced repetition” technique.